 Erik is a licensed architect with over 10 years design experience.
 His projects range from civic and cultural institutions to retail and medical.
 He holds a Master in Architecture from the University of Kansas and was participant of the Studio 804 program.
 Erik currently serves on the Board of Directors for AIA St. Louis and as Secretary on the Board of Directors for AIA Missouri.
 Previously he has served as Director on the Board of Association of Preservation Technology – Central Plains and Chair of Young Architects Forum St. Louis.
 As a St. Louis City resident, he has a passion for historic St. Louis architecture and preservation.
 In his free time he volunteers for Rebuilding Together Build Days and as a Speaker Facilitator at TEDx St. Louis.

-Julie Villa is a licensed architect with nearly 20 years’ experience in commercial, institutional, and residential design.
-She joined Ittner Cordogan Clark in 2017 to refocus her efforts on educational design.
+Julie Villa is a licensed architect with over 20 years’ experience in educational, commercial, and residential design.
+She joined Cordogan Clark (formerly Ittner Architects) in 2017 to focus her efforts on educational design and planning.
 Since then, her skills in planning, programming, client management, and marketing have become assets to the firm.
 She is the firm’s Director of Planning and was recently promoted to the position of Associate Vice President.

 In her spare time, Julie enjoys gardening, running, and cooking vegetarian food.
 She lives with her partner and their 7-year-old son.
 Their favorite family activities include camping, hiking, and enjoying the outdoors together.